 The National Religious Leadership Roundtable urges all people to offer their public protest to this bill and to take action by signing this AllOut petition.

 Press Release December 22, 2008

 WASHINGTON, Dec.
-22 — The National Religious Leadership Roundtable, convened by the National Gay and Lesbian Task Force, condemns today’s remarks by Pope Benedict XVI that denounced gender theory, saying it could lead to humanity’s “self-destruction.”
+22 — The National Religious Leadership Roundtable, convened by the National LGBTQ Task Force, condemns today’s remarks by Pope Benedict XVI that denounced gender theory, saying it could lead to humanity’s “self-destruction.”
 Gender theory explores sexual orientation, the roles assigned by society to individuals according to their gender and how people perceive their identity.
 The Catholic Church has repeatedly attacked gender theory.
 “If tropical forests deserve our protection, humankind ... deserves it no less,” said the pope.

 “For the pope to purport that he and the Roman Catholic Church have it all figured out, that no mystery remains, is tantamount to blasphemy.
 Particularly in this time of war and famine and economic chaos, we as Christians of every gender and sexual orientation ought to be working with our brothers and sisters around the globe to deepen respect for all of creation.”

 On Monday, Oct.
 20, dozens of multi-faith leaders of the National Religious Leadership Roundtable, convened by the National LGBTQ Task Force, gathered on the steps of San Francisco City Hall, where they sent a strong and unified call of support for the freedom to marry.
 They were joined by local faith leaders to amplify the message of treating all California citizens equally under the law.